 - Calacatta Classique

 For plain solid white quartz with no patterns try:

 It comes with a price though – and falls somewhere between granite and marble, and less expensive than quartzite.
 At the lowest end, quartz will run you about the cost of a premium granite.
 Like many countertops there are different premiums priced accordingly.

 White recycled glass countertops are an option for a contemporary, modern design.
 White glass countertops will have flecks of colorful glass in them, but white and neutral flecks is an option!
 Yes, glass countertops are durable despite the name making it sound delicate, although they can scratch.
 They do not need a sealer.

-White recycled glass countertops range in price, but on average they are more expensive than other countertop options.
+White recycled glass countertops range in price, but on average they are less expensive than granite or quartz.

-Are white lava countertops a thing?
-You bet!
-Lava countertops are offered in a wide range of colors that are so good they could actually pass for natural stone, including glossy and matte.
-It gets better too- they are extremely durable, don’t scratch easy, low maintenance (they don’t even need a sealer!), and easy to clean!
+Sintered stone countertops are offered in a wide range of colors that are so good they could actually pass for natural stone, including glossy and matte.
+It gets better too- they are touted as being extremely durable, scratch resistant, low maintenance (they don’t even need a sealer!), and easy to clean!

-Resin countertops is a rising trend of solid surface countertops.
+Resin countertops is trending solid surface countertops.
 It is mostly made popular by DIY bloggers who discovered epoxy after looking for a way to get that clean white gleaming countertop.
 You can actually recreate a marble or a quartz look affordably.
 Now… will it maintain its’ look?
 That parts on you!

 Lily Ardor also has a great DIY marble resin countertop tutorial she did herself.

 Depending on what kind of resin is used, these countertops can offer some serious advantages: the first being strength, especially with epoxy resin!
 They are non-porous as well, so they don’t absorb stains, they retain their gloss and offer easy clean up.